JackLawhorn/Heavens-Above-Gardens-Below/Posts/Fall of House Lightbringer.md

 Such was the second loss of the [[Crisis of Hubris]] that brought about the Red Death period in Omphalos, the City of Gardens.

 > [[House Lightbringer]] were heroes in their time and achieved heights that would not be seen again for centuries.
 They represented the shared dream of the [[human clans]]: to create a new and prosperous place in this world for humans.
-Their [[Fallen House|fall]] teaches us to be weary of the [[Red Court|Hunger]], and not to mistake it for the call of righteous destiny.
+Their [[Fallen Houses|fall]] teaches us to be weary of the [[Red Court|Hunger]], and not to mistake it for the call of righteous destiny.